 Makers of children's products reported widespread use of toxic chemicals under a landmark Washington State disclosure law.
-In all, 4,605 children's products and toys contained at least one of 49 hazardous chemicals.
-Our survey showed that these products are not just sold far away - they are on store shelves right here in Erie County.
+In all, 11,359 uses of toxic chemicals in children's products were reported in 2014 alone.
+Our survey showed that these products are not just sold far away - they are on store shelves right here in Onondaga County.